 Description: Regsvr32.exe is an important part of Windows, but often causes problems.
-The file regsvr32.exe is located in the folder C:\Windows\System32 or sometimes in a subfolder of C:\Windows.
+The regsvr32.exe file is located in the C:\Windows\System32 folder.

 It is a Microsoft signed file.
 The program is not visible.
-Therefore the technical security rating is 10% dangerous, however also read the users reviews.
+Therefore the technical security rating is 14% dangerous, however you should also read the user reviews.